English majors and minors should consult the course cycle before registering for any course.

 Major Writers: English Literature

 The epic and romance occupy a central place in the canon of western literature.
-In these works questions of good and evil, life and death, and honor and shame are posed and answered.
+In these works questions of good and evil, life and death, honor and shame are posed and answered.
 The transcendental qualities – beauty, truth, goodness, and unity – occupy the minds and hearts of the heroes even as they confront the inevitable fact of evil, individual and societal.
+Moreover, the authors (known and unknown) tell stories with beginnings, middles, and ends that entice the reader to enter worlds that differ from the modern world yet feature characters of all shapes whose humanity is tested by monsters.
 We will read these works closely for content, themes, structure, aesthetic qualities, historical context, and generic structures

-READINGS: Beowulf, Sir Gawain and the Green Knight, excerpts from The Fairie Queene, excerpts from Paradise Lost, The Hobbit, and The Fellowship of the Ring from The Lord of the Rings.
+READINGS: Beowulf, Sir Gawain and the Green Knight, excerpts from Paradise Lost (Books I, II, IX, XI, XII), The Hobbit, and, from The Lord of the Rings, The Fellowship of the Ring, and the beginning of The Two Towers.

 Major Writers: English Literature